shadowwalkerzh/custom-docker-images/README.md

   - Connect: `mongosh "mongodb://<username>:<password>@<host>:<port>"`

 ### pub-redis
 > pub-redis is based on Redis official images to customize the JSON log file and volumes, set the default password `redis_pass`.
 The default Redis version is `4.0`.
-If you want to use a higher version like `8.0`, please edit `options` file with `export IMAGE_VERSION=8.0` first and then run the `docker-compose_pub-redis.yml`.
+If you want to use a higher version like `8.0`, please edit `options` file with `export IMAGE_VERSION=5.0` first and then run the `docker-compose_pub-redis.yml`.

-#### How to run the pub-mysql?
+#### How to run the pub-redis?
 - `docker-compose -f https://github.com/shadowwalkerzh/custom-docker-images/blob/master/db-images/pub-redis/docker-compose_pub-redis.yml up -d -v`

 #### How to access pub-redis from the Docker host?